V2ADAS/V2ADAS/README.md

-# ADAS - Autonomous Driving Assistance System
+# ADAS - Advanced Driver Assistance System

-Welcome to the GitHub repository for the Graduation Project ADAS - an Autonomous Driving Assistance System developed by Team Vehigle!
+Welcome to the GitHub repository for the Graduation Project ADAS - an Advanced Driver Assistance System developed by Team Vehigle!

 ## Project Overview